About Michelle Culley M.Ed., LPCC-S

 When she’s not working, Joan can be found socializing, playing tennis or on a hiking adventure with friends.

-About Kate Stewart LPC
+About Kate Stewart LPCC

 Kate’s passion is working with adults with trauma-related disorders, depression, and anxiety.
 While creating a safe and trusting therapeutic relationship, Kate strives to work with individuals to relieve stress from the symptoms of anxiety, depression, and trauma.
 Kate enjoys assisting people in learning new and positive coping skills to integrate into their everyday lives.
 Kate has had experience working in multiple treatment settings with a wide variety of clients.
 Kate’s goal while facilitating treatment is to provide the support, resources, and techniques you need to accomplish your personal goals.